Last Call for Artists for the Second Annual Parishioner Art Show!

 St. John’…Read More »

-The Outreach Committee provides St. John's with an organized and effective outreach channel for helping disadvantaged people to help themselves.
+The Outreach Committee provides St. John's with a coordinated and effective channel for helping our under-resourced neighbors help themselves.

 St. Matthias Fellowship Celebrates Friendship (and a New Water Well!)